Jewish prayer: Seating

 Throughout Orthodox Judaism, including its most liberal forms, men and women are required to sit in separate sections with a mechitza (partition) separating them.
 Historically, a learned woman in the weibershul (women's section or annex) of a synagogue took on the informal role of precentress or firzogerin for the women praying in parallel to the main service led in the men's section.
 Conservative/Masorti Judaism permits mixed seating (almost universally in the United States, but not in all countries).
 All Reform and Reconstructionist congregations have mixed seating.

 Prayer leaders

 Haredi and the vast majority of Modern Orthodox Judaism has a blanket prohibition on women leading public congregational prayers.
 Conservative Judaism has developed a blanket justification for women leading all or virtually all such prayers, holding that although only obligated individuals can lead prayers and women were not traditionally obligated, Conservative Jewish women in modern times have as a collective whole voluntarily undertaken such an obligation.
 Reform and Reconstructionist congregations permit women to perform all prayer roles because they do not regard halakha as binding.

-A small liberal wing within Modern Orthodox Judaism, particularly rabbis friendly to the Jewish Orthodox Feminist Alliance (JOFA), has begun re-examining the role of women in prayers based on an individual, case-by-case look at the historical role of specific prayers and services, doing so within classical halakhic interpretation.
-Accepting that where obligation exists only the obligated can lead, this small group has typically made three general arguments for expanded women's roles: